 - It can be used during physical activity, although it may change position during vigorous exercise.

 - It should not be worn during sexual intercourse.

 Adhesive pads should not be used by women with the following conditions:

-Vaginal Pessaries.
 Vaginal pessaries are devices inserted into the vagina that support the inside of the vaginal walls.
-Pessaries are usually made of silicon and come in various forms, including donut or cube shapes.
+Pessaries are usually made of silicone and come in various forms, including donut or cube shapes.
 They must be fitted by a health professional and are effective for vaginal prolapse or other vaginal structural problems.
 Serious complications are rare, but can occur if the pessary is not replaced periodically.